 Students are expected to present their analysis of one business case during the course.
 Presentations will be assigned to groups of approximately 5 students.
-Presentation grades contribute 20% of the final grade in all cases.
+Presentation grades will contribute up to 20% of the final grade (see further below for details on how the final grade is computed).

 General remarks on group presentations:

-- All presenting groups are expected to hand in a printed copy of their presentation at the beginning of the first theory class of the week in which the presentation takes place.
-Missing this deadline will reduce the presentation grade. - Each student in the group is expected to present at some point in the seminar.
-If a student does not present, his/her grade will depend only on his/her individual contribution to the seminar discussion. - Students are expected to properly acknowledge sources when citing ideas or opinions from others.
+- All groups are expected to hand in their presentation at the beginning of the first theory class of the week in which the presentation takes place.
+Groups presenting in seminars 101, 102, and 103 will hand in a printed copy before the beginning of the lecture.
+Groups presenting in seminars 201, 202, and 203 will directly email their presentation to Professor Timo Sohl (timo.sohl@upf.edu) by the same deadline.
+Missing this deadline will reduce the presentation grade. - Each member of the group is expected to participate in the presentation at some point in the seminar.
+If a member attends the seminar but does not actively participate in the presentation, his/her presentation grade will depend only on his/her individual contribution to the seminar discussion. - If some members of the group do not attend the seminar (but the presentation takes place), absent members will not be awarded a presentation grade.
+However, if all members of the group are absent from the seminar (i.e., no presentation takes place) all group members will be awarded a zero in their presentation grade.

+- Students are expected to properly acknowledge sources when citing ideas or opinions from others.
 Plagiarism and intellectual dishonesty will be punished. - As a general rule, questions regarding business cases will not be attended before the seminar discussions take place. - Students can only present in the seminar they are enrolled in.

-The seminar participation grade (up to 30%) is composed of five participation grades from the five remaining seminars in which the student does not present, with each seminar participation grade weighing 6% towards the final grade.
-Only those seminars in which the student is awarded a participation grade are considered, and otherwise that component of the grade is awarded to the final exam.
-For example, if a student has three participation grades (out of five) at the end of the course, the seminar participation grade weighs 6%\3=18% towards the final grade and the final exam will weigh 62%.
+The seminar participation grade (up to 30%) is composed of participation grades from the remaining seminars in which the student does not present.
+If there are six seminars in the course so that the student can participate in the discussion of five cases, each seminar participation grade weighs 6% towards the final grade (6% x 5 = 30%).